-Sixty-three percent of shopping journeys begin online, yet around 40 percent of brands don't have an online presence.
-If your business falls within that category, or if you're looking to start a new eCommerce business, you need to launch an online store.
+Sixty-three per cent of shopping journeys begin online, yet around 40 per cent of brands haven't got an online presence.
+If your business falls within that category or if you're looking to start a new eCommerce business, you need to launch an online store.

 Why Create an Online Store?

-Whether your business is entirely digital or has a brick-and-mortar retail component, online stores offer a range of benefits:
+Whether your business is entirely digital or has a brick-and-mortar retail component, online shops offer a range of benefits:

 - Expanded reach